THE POLLINATOR PROJECT

 No Insects = Fewer Fish

-Fish also depend on insects for protein and when insect populations crash fish populations and size can also be affected.
+Fish also depend on insects for protein and when insect populations crash, fish populations and size are affected.
 In freshwater streams, mayfly populations are a key part of a fish’s diet.
 Mayflies are referred to as the “canary in the coalmine” because they indicate the quality of the water and health of the ecosystem.
-For example, in the western part of Lake Erie an 84% reduction in Mayflies occurred from 2015 to 2019.
-As every fisherman knows, this decline in a major food resource can result in fewer and smaller fish.

 No Insects = No Animals (including humans)